Skip to main content

 Reliability Guarantees

-All events are persisted to the database and are immutable, so once an event it set, it is guaranteed to always be retrievable.
+All events are persisted to the database, so once an event is set, it is guaranteed to always be retrievable.

 Send